D-Luyao-Wang/AMLS_21-22_SN18036523/README.md

-# brief introduction of the task
+## 1.brief introduction of the task

-# description of the organization of the files
+## 2. description of the organization of the files

-# The role of each file
+## 3.The role of each file

-# How to run  code
+## 4. How to run  code
+‘task1knn.pynb’

  # Necessary packages or header files